Scientific Forecaster Discussion

 National Weather Service Gray ME

-a cold front will cross the region this morning and will push east
+a cold front will cross the region early today with a few

 Near term /until 6 PM this evening/...